Toon Tone

 Rounds use cartoon and anime-inspired prompts with a specific target part such as hair, skin, jacket, bow, body, or suit.

 Yes.
-After five rounds, Toon Tone creates a result URL and score card for sharing the same challenge.
+After five rounds, the game creates a result URL and score card for sharing the same challenge.